 The project foresees the realization of the CLAS12 RICH detector in its basic configuration (two azimuthal sectors out of six, each covering an area of about 4 squared meters) in time for the beginning of the dedicated experiments with the 12 GeV beam.
-The first sector allows to start the physics program with unpolarized and polarized targets.
-The second sector extends the kinematical coverage into the most interesting regions and allows for the symmetric arrangement needed to control systematic effects in precision measurements with polarized targets.
-These measurements are crucial for the study of partonic dynamics related to angular momentum and spin-orbit effects with flavor sensitivity.
+The first sector allows to start the physics program with unpolarized and longitudinally polarized targets.
+The second sector extends the kinematical coverage into the most interesting regions and allows for the symmetric arrangement needed to control systematic effects in precision measurements with transversely polarized targets.
+These measurements are crucial for the study of partonic dynamics related to angular momentum and spin-orbit effects.

 The proposed solution foresees a RICH detector in a hybrid proximity and mirror-focusing configuration, that uses aerogel as radiator material and multi-anode photomultipliers.
-In order to reduce the instrumented area of the detector to about 1 m^2 per sector and limit the costs, focalizing mirrors will be used to direct the light produced from particles at large angles into the light-detection region.
-Further details are given in The CLAS12 large area RICH detector, M. Contalbrigo et al., Nucl.
-Instrum.
-Meth.
-A639 (2011) 302 (see Attachment 3).
+In order to reduce the instrumented area of the detector to about $1 \text{ m}^2$ per sector and limit the costs, focalizing mirrors will be used to direct the light produced from particles at large angles into the light-detection region.
+Further details are given in The CLAS12 large area RICH detector, M. Contalbrigo et al., NIMA 639 (2011) 302 (see Attachment 3).

 In order to extend the detector to the remaining sectors and to obtain precision data in kinematic regions otherwise inaccessible, innovative techniques are needed to reduce the cost per surface unit.
 The project thus foresees a R&D activity based on new photon-detectors.
 In particular, the silicon based photo-detectors (SiPM) are expected, in the next years, to replace the traditional photomultiplier tubes, yet providing similar gains and equivalent, if not better, detection efficiency and time response.
-In addition, SiPMs are not sensitive to magnetic fields, are very compact and solid, work at low voltages, and can reach a higher spatial resolutions than the traditional tubes, see e.g. S. Korpar et al., Nucl.
-Instrum.
-Meth.
-A639 (2011) 99 and the recent review by G. Collazuol at PhotoDet 2012, to be published on PoS.
+In addition, SiPMs are not sensitive to magnetic fields, are very compact and solid, work at low voltages, and can reach a higher spatial resolutions than the traditional tubes.
 The developments in the production technique has recently shown, and is expected to continue in the next years, fast progresses in the suppression of background dark-counts (per surface unit) and a cost reduction towards values significantly lower than for standard photomultipliers.

 Very promising are also the Large-Area Pico-second Photo Detectors (LAPPD), based on the Micro-Channel Plate photomultipliers.
-Combining integrated advances in material sciences and electronics, this innovative technology aims at the production of large scale photodetectors with high spatial and time resolutions at low costs, see e.g. http://psec.uchicago.edu/ and the recent J.-F. Genat, NSS/MIC 2011 IEEE Proceedings (2011) 4707.
+Combining integrated advances in material sciences and electronics, this innovative technology aims at the production of large scale photodetectors with high spatial and time resolutions at low costs.

-A third line of R&D will examine the possibility of use recent gaseous detectors as visible photon position detectors and Gas Electron Multiplier (GEM) chambers in particular; the GEM technology is very cheap respect to the PMTs, flexible enough to be adapted and optimized to specific needs and single elements can cover pretty large areas of the order of 1 m2 keeping the spatial resolution significantly below 1 mm.
-The detection of UV photons has been achieved with a thin deposition of photosensitive material (e.g. CsI) in the active region of the GEM.
-Since the visible-sensitive photocatodes are chemically very reactive and thus vulnerable to gas impurities and outgasing of detector components, their use with GEM is challenging but could eventually become possible with a protective thin coating or sealing in a pure gas atmosphere, see e.g. Mörmann et al., Nucl.
-Instrum.
-Meth.
-A504 (2003) 93 and the recent A. Lyashenko PhD thesis, Weizmann Institute of Science, JInst Th (2010) 002.
+A third line of R&D will examine the possibility of use GEM detectors as optical photon position detectors; the GEM technology is very chip respect to the PMTs, flexible enough to be adapted and optimized to specific needs and single elements can cover pretty large areas of the order of $1 \text{ m}^2$ keeping the spatial resolution significantly below 1 mm.
+The detection of optical photons can be performed with a thin deposition of photosensitive material (e.g. CsI) in the active region of the GEM.
+Matching of the sensible wavelength region with the aerogel emission and absorption spectra, as well as photon-conversion efficiency are two of the main issues that we plan to investigate within the project.